cbmira01/Ollama-for-SQL-Server/readme.md

 - How can LLM capabilities be pulled into SQL Server?
 - How does one interact with Ollama's API surface?
 - How well can LLMs write SQL code from natural-language prompts?
-- How does one write SQL/CLR functions?
+- How are SQL/CLR functions implemented?
-- How does an LLM (ChatGPT) work as a coding companion?
+- How well does an LLM (ChatGPT) work as a coding companion?

 ## Notes